Tuesday April 30, 2024

 - Routes: Littoral & Coastal Ways

 Thank goodness I’d decided to pack my heavier rain jacket, a pair of rain pants, and a rain cover for my backpack.
-I’d hemmed and hawed over this exact issue of rain gear back home while trying to pack as minimal as possible on this trek.
+I’d hemmed and hawed over this exact issue of rain gear back home while trying to pack as minimally as possible on this trek.
 But each time I considered pulling an item out, I recalled my experience on the Camino del Norte back in October 2022.
-I got 9 consecutive days of rain on that Camino, and that memory persuaded me not to scrimp when it came to rain gear.
+I got nine consecutive days of rain on that Camino, and that memory persuaded me not to scrimp when it came to rain gear.

 STARTING LINE

-The Pilgrim’s Office in Santiago de Compestela keeps statistics of which Camino routes pilgrims walk each year and where they begin.
+The Pilgrim’s Office in Santiago de Compostela keeps statistics of which Camino routes pilgrims walk each year and where they begin.
 According to their records, the Camino Portugués is currently the second most popular route to Santiago, with the majority of those pilgrims beginning here in Porto.
 But it certainly didn’t feel like it this morning.

 One of the reasons the Camino Portugués is such a popular route is because of its more manageable distance.
 Some of the other routes are 800-1,000 kilometers long, but this one only requires walking 260-270 kilometers (170 miles) between Porto and Santiago.
 That’s 100% attainable for most pilgrims taking a short, two-week vacation to walk the Camino.